 Help-Seeking Factors Mind Map (v1.1)

-Lastly, here is a much larger list of variables/constructs/factors that have been measured and/or discussed in the help seeking and treatment access literature: the Help Seeking & Treatment Access Variables, Factors, Constructs List.
-It’s not exhaustive, but it is a great way to get a sense for the huge variety of things that have been discussed in relation to help seeking.
+Lastly, here is an additional list of variables/constructs/factors that have been measured and/or discussed in the help seeking and treatment access literature: the Help Seeking & Treatment Access Variables, Factors, Constructs List.
+It’s not exhaustive nor has it been updated in many years, but it is a great way to get a sense for the huge variety of things that have been discussed in relation to help seeking.